Givens Rotations for QR Decomposition, SVD and PCA over Database Joins: Introduction

 \section{Introduction}

-This paper revisits the fundamental problem of computing the QR decomposition: Given a matrix $\mat A\in\mathbb{R}^{m\times n}$, its (thin) QR decomposition is the product of the orthogonal matrix $\mat Q\in\mathbb{R}^{m\times n}$ and the upper-triangular matrix $\mat R\in\mathbb{R}^{n\times n}$~\cite{Higham}.
-It originated seven decades ago in works by Rutishauser~\cite{Rutishauser:QR:1958} and Francis~\cite{Francis:QR:1961}.
-There are three classical algorithms for QR decomposition: Gram-Schmidt and its modified version~\cite{Gram83, Schmidt07}, Householder~\cite{Householder58b}, and Givens rotations~\cite{Givens58}.
-This decomposition lies at the core of many linear algebra techniques and their machine learning applications~\cite{Stewart, matrix2016comp,SharmaPIM13} such as the matrix (pseudo) inverse and the least squares used in the closed-form solution for linear regression.
-In particular, the upper-triangular matrix $\mat R$ shares the same singular values with $\mat A$; its singular value decomposition can be used for the principal component analysis of $\mat A$; it constitutes a Cholesky decomposition of $\mat A^{\mat T}\mat A$, which is used for training (non)linear regression models using gradient descent~\cite{Schleich:F:2016}; the product of its diagonal entries equals (ignoring the sign) the determinant of $\mat A$, the product of the eigenvalues of $\mat A$, and the product of the singular values of $\mat A$.
+This paper revisits the fundamental problem of computing the QR decomposition: Given a matrix $\mat A\in\mathbb{R}^{m\times n}$, its (thin) QR decomposition is the multiplication of the orthogonal matrix $\mat Q\in\mathbb{R}^{m\times n}$ and the upper-triangular matrix $\mat R\in\mathbb{R}^{n\times n}$~\cite{Higham}.
+This decomposition originated seven decades ago in works by Rutishauser~\cite{Rutishauser:QR:1958} and Francis~\cite{Francis:QR:1961}.
+There are three classical algorithms for QR decomposition: Gram-Schmidt and its modified version~\cite{Gram83,Schmidt07}, Householder~\cite{Householder58b}, and Givens rotations~\cite{Givens58}.

-In the classical linear algebra setting, the input matrix $\mat A$ is fully materialized and the process that constructs $\mat A$ is irrelevant.
-Our database setting is different: {\em $\mat A$ is not materialized and instead defined symbolically by the join of the relations in the input database.
-Our goal is to compute the decomposition of $\mat A$ without explicitly constructing $\mat A$.} This is desirable in case $\mat A$ is larger than the input database.
-By pushing the decomposition past the join down to the input relations, the runtime improvement is proportional to the size gap between the materialized join output and the input database.
+QR decomposition lies at the core of many linear algebra techniques and their machine learning applications~\cite{Stewart,matrix2016comp,SharmaPIM13} such as the matrix (pseudo) inverse and the least squares used in the closed-form solution for linear regression.
+In particular, the upper-triangular matrix $\mat R$ shares the same singular values with $\mat A$; its singular value decomposition can be used for the principal component analysis of $\mat A$; it constitutes a Cholesky decomposition of $\mat A^{\mat T}\mat A$, which is used for training (non)li\-near regression models using gradient descent~\cite{Schleich:F:2016}; the product of its diagonal entries equals (ignoring the sign) the determinant of $\mat A$, the product of the eigenvalues of $\mat A$, and the product of the singular values of $\mat A$.